 5 awards for reviewing activities, 6 special recognitions for outstanding reviews

-30 different courses across 17 institutions
+30 different courses at 16 institutions

-ELLIS ESSIR, RecSys Summer School,
+ESSIR, RecSys Summer School, PhD-AI.it

 Tutorials at UMAP and ISMIR